Pilotguide9897/BookwormSE/README.md

 1. Clone the repository from GitHub using the following command: `git clone https://github.com/<your_username>/BookFinder.git`

-2. Navigate to the newly created directory, and install the necessary dependencies using `npm install`.
+2. Navigate to the newly created directory, and install the necessary dependencies using `npm run install` in the application's root directory.

-3. From the project's root directory run `npm run start`
+3. From the project's root directory run `npm run develop`

-Following these steps, BookwormSE should be accessible by accessing `http://localhost:3000` from your browser of choice.
+Following these steps, BookwormSE should be accessible by navigating to `http://localhost:3000` from your browser of choice.

 ## Usage